KinkCraft/kinkcraft.github.io/_posts/2016-12-07-The-heat-ray-in-Chobham-road.md

 It is still a matter of wonder how the Martians are able to slay men so swiftly and so silently.

+This is a test to see if just mentioning someone by name like @KinkCraft is enough to make it link through to the right page.

 Many think that in some way they are able to generate an intense heat in a chamber of practically absolute non-conductivity.
 This intense heat they project in a parallel beam against any object they choose, by means of a